 - The Speechless: Snoopy may be a dog who can't talk, but he seems to be treated as good as human by the rest of the cast.
 Especially here.

-Lucy: I oughta slug you.
+- "Take That!"
+Kiss: After Lucy turns around and catches Snoopy imitating her:Lucy: I oughta slug you.
 (Slurp) UGH!
 I've been kissed by a dog!
 I have dog germs!
 Get some hot water, get some disinfectant, get some iodine!

-- When He Smiles: After all he went through in the both special and his life in general, seeing Charlie Brown smiling is so special to see him happy for a change.
+- When He Smiles: After all he went through in both the special and his life in general, seeing Charlie Brown smiling is so special to see him happy for a change.

 "...That's what Christmas is all about, Charlie Brown."